 Location & Directions

-FlyOver Las Vegas is conveniently located on The Strip next to Hard Rock Cafe.
-And it’s just steps from the super popular M&M’s Las Vegas store, too!
+Flyover Las Vegas is conveniently located on The Strip next to Hard Rock Cafe.
+And it’s just steps from the super popular M&M’s store, too!
 The address is 3771 Las Vegas Blvd.
 S, Suite 150, Las Vegas, NV 89109.

 Unfortunately, if you’re taking a rideshare service like Uber or Lyft, your driver can’t drop you off on Las Vegas Blvd.
-But you can still get dropped off super close to FlyOver!
+But you can still get dropped off close by.

-Just ask your driver to let you out on MGM Rd and walk up to Las Vegas Blvd from there.
-Then, turn right, and the FlyOver entrance will be a few steps ahead.
+Just ask your driver to let you out on MGM Rd and walk up to Las Vegas Blvd.
+Then, turn right, and the entrance will be a few steps ahead.

 For guests that are driving, there’s parking next door in the Showcase Mall Parking Garage.
 You’ll find lots of available spaces in this self-park facility, too.

 But you’ll have to pay to park here, and the rates aren’t the cheapest either.
-They are pretty consistent, though, with what you’ll find in and around Vegas.
+They are pretty consistent, though, with what you’ll find around town.

 The Showcase Parking Garage is also super easy to find.
 From Las Vegas Blvd, just look for the Ross sign next to FlyOver.
 This is where you’ll turn into the garage.